 Forex Tester provides its users with six chart modes.
 Three of them are situated on the toolbar and in the “View” menu.

-The first one is the Candlesticks mode.
-Candlesticks are set in Forex Tester 3 by default.
+Candlesticks are set in Forex Tester 4 by default.
 Candlesticks are the vertical rectangles of two colors that might have upper and lower wicks.

 This mode consists of the vertical bars with horizontal line segments.
 Vertical bars display the distance between the high and the low of the current bar, whereas the left horizontal lines show the open price of the bar and the right horizontal line provides information about the close price.